 Herbivore feeding observations

 Feeding observations of Indo-Pacific grazing fishes provided species-level estimates on bite rates of croppers and scrapers.
 Surveys were conducted in the Red Sea, Indonesia by a single observer (ASH), and in the GBR by two observers (ASH, AGL).
 We analysed feeding observations for species observed in the UVC dataset (n = 39) (Supplementary Methods, Table S1).
 Briefly, an individual fish of a target species was haphazardly selected and its body length (total length in cm) estimated.
 After a ~30 second acclimation period, each individual was followed for a minimum of 3 minutes during which the number of bites and the feeding substratum was recorded.
+A short acclimation period is typical for reef fish behavioural studies (Choat & Clements 1993, Pratchett 2005, Feary et al. 2018), and here ensured that potential diver effects were minimized (<5% of fishes responded negatively to diver presence).
 We estimated the average feeding rate (bites per minute) for each observed fish.
 For scrapers, we also estimated the bite scar size using a separate dataset in which one diver followed individual fish and recorded the length and width of each bite scar, and estimated the total length of the fish.

 Grazing rate estimates